atestee/multi-format-mock-server/README.md

 ## JSON schema

-Use JSON schema from file by adding the `-s` flag with the filename as value
+Use JSON schema from file by adding the `-s` flag with the filename as value (currently there is only support for [Draft 2020-12](https://json-schema.org/draft/2020-12#draft-2020-12)).

 If no schema file will be provided, the JSON schema will be inferred from the collections.